 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Compared to most people, those working as a Food Science Technician tend to value Support, Relationships, and Independence.
+Compared to most people, those working as a Food Science Technician tend to value Support, Relationships, and Achievement.

 Most importantly, Food Science Technicians very strongly value Support.
 Occupations that satisfy this work value offer supportive management that stands behind employees.